PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 # What's new for v6.4.0

-PCGen v6.04.0 RC3 is a release candidate for PCGen 6.4.
-It represents a product we believe is ready for production use and which we would like your assistance in testing out.
-In particular the PCGen team would appreciate your feedback on importing your characters and data from earlier versions of PCGen.
+Welcome to PCGen v6.04.00, the latest stable release of PCGen.
+This release includes hundreds of new features and bug fixes along with some great new sources.
 The highlights of the changes for PCGen 6.4 are listed below:

 ## Notable Changes